Cape Cod Water Quality at a Glance

-Cape Cod – Massachusetts – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Cape Cod — Massachusetts — Water Quality Report 2026: PFAS Testing, Infrastructure Concerns & Safety Across the Region

-Cape Cod’s water systems comprise a decentralized network of 15 public water suppliers serving over 220,000 year-round residents and up to 500,000 seasonal visitors.
-Unlike many urban areas, Cape Cod relies almost exclusively on groundwater from the sole-source Cape Cod Aquifer, a pristine underground reservoir formed by glacial deposits that provides nearly 100% of the region’s drinking water.
-This fragmented system includes approximately 1,800 miles of water mains across multiple townships, with individual water districts drawing from over 160 public supply wells reaching depths of 100-400 feet into the aquifer.
+Cape Cod’s water systems form a decentralised network of 21 public water suppliers serving over 200,000 year-round residents and up to 500,000 seasonal visitors.
+Unlike many urban areas — including nearby Boston — Cape Cod relies almost exclusively on groundwater from the sole-source Cape Cod Aquifer, a pristine underground reservoir formed by glacial deposits that provides nearly 100% of the region’s drinking water.
+This fragmented system includes approximately 1,800 miles of water mains across 15 townships, with individual water districts drawing from over 160 public supply wells reaching depths of 100–400 feet into the aquifer.

 Cape Cod’s drinking water originates from precipitation that filters through sandy soils into the underlying aquifer, naturally protected by the Cape Cod National Seashore and various conservation lands.
 The region’s water has historically been known for its exceptional purity, requiring minimal treatment compared to surface water systems.
-However, Cape Cod faces unique challenges including saltwater intrusion due to its peninsula geography, nitrate contamination from septic systems, and emerging contaminants such as PFAS.
-The various water districts have implemented innovative treatment technologies, monitoring programs, and public education campaigns to address these issues while preserving the naturally high quality of the aquifer.
+However, Cape Cod faces unique and serious challenges: saltwater intrusion due to its peninsula geography, nitrate contamination from septic systems, and severe PFAS contamination from decades of military activity.
+Water districts have implemented advanced treatment technologies, expanded monitoring programmes, and public education campaigns to address these threats while preserving the naturally high quality of the aquifer.
+For statewide regulatory context, see our Massachusetts water quality guide.

 Latest Testing Results